Lease + Revenue Accounting Infrastructure

 Consolidation & Non-Controlling Interests

-Control assessment, consolidation procedures, NCI measurement (full vs proportionate goodwill), structured entities, step disposals
+Control assessment, consolidation procedures, NCI measurement, structured entities, step disposals

 Planned